Mohamed-awad/game_Zaza_js_ITI/readme.md

 * you can have padge on every level in the game

 ## Install
+* the game is faster on chrome browser .

-* you need to install any browser like googleChrome or FireFox
+* you need to install any browser like googleChrome or FireFox (has some lag)

 ## Run the project